 That being said, it is not the safest VPN protocol out there.
 That’s because L2TP on its own offers no encryption.
 This is why L2TP is paired with IPsec to offer any sort of protection.

 However, when paired together, the L2TP/IPSec protocol can be considered the second-best VPN protocol just after OpenVPN.
 The L2TP/IPSec combination is powerful enough that it can be used to prevent man-in-the-middle attacks and for data authentication.

 So now that we have gotten that out of the way, there are plenty of VPN providers that offer L2TP protocol.
 But which one to choose?
-Well, in today’s guide, I’m going to list down 5 best L2TP VPNs for 2020.
+Well, in today’s guide, I’m going to list down the 5 best L2TP VPNs for 2021.

 To be honest, all premium VPN providers offer L2TP/IPSec protocol.
 However, since you’re here reading my blog, you have no idea which one to choose.
 Don’t worry though, I’ve got you covered.
 Here’s my list of popular VPNs that offer the L2TP protocol:

 Fastest VPN Service

 $2.49 Per Month

 2 Year Plan